 Experience HDX capabilities from your virtual desktop

-- See how Flash Redirection, one of three HDX multimedia redirection technologies, accelerates delivery of Adobe Flash multimedia content:
+- To see how browser content redirection, one of four HDX multimedia redirection technologies, accelerates delivery of HTML5 and WebRTC multimedia content:

-- Download Adobe Flash player (http://get.adobe.com/flashplayer/) and install it on both the virtual desktop and the user device.
+- Download the Chrome browser extension and install it on the virtual desktop.

-- See how HDX delivers high definition audio:
+- To see how HDX delivers high definition audio:

 - Configure your Citrix client for maximum audio quality; see the Citrix Workspace app documentation for details.